Root-4CE/CS1.6_mansion_server/README.md

-# Counter-Strike 1.6 Docker Server
+# Counter-Strike 1.6 cs_mansion Docker Server with bots
 Docker Image for a dedicated Counter-Strike 1.6 server with metamod, amxmodx and fast download.